orientino/minimal-snippets/README.md

 # Minimal Snippets
-Collection of simple snippets for ML research in Pytorch.
-Each file is a single standalone runnable code.
+Collection of snippets for ML research in Pytorch.
+Each file is a single self-contained runnable code.

 ## CIFAR
 100 self-contained lines to achieve ~94% test accuracy with ResNet18 using training, validation, and test split.
 There's also a separate code to evaluate CIFAR-Corrupted datasets.
 Find more information in the `cifar/` folder.